From Meknès to Fez by Train

 One driver already had one rider sitting in the front.
 I said that I wanted to go to Place Boujloud, where the gateway Bab Boujloud leads you into the medina.

-Now I would need to walk from Place Boujloud into the medina and find my guesthouse.
+Now I needed to walk from Place Boujloud into the medina and find my guesthouse.